sukster/ESXi-Lab/Ansible/Provisioner/readme.txt

 3. Review the default route being added under roles/ubuntu/tasks/main.yml and change it if needed or uncomment it

+4. Review the NFS mount point and permissions under roles/ubuntu/tasks/main.yml and change them if needed or uncomment them

-4. Download the OVF Tool from my.vmware.com, rename the file simply to "ovftool.bundle" and place it into the resources directory
+5. Download the OVF Tool from my.vmware.com, rename the file simply to "ovftool.bundle" and place it into the resources directory

-5. Then from directory run:
+6. Then from directory run:

 ansible-playbook -vvv -i inventory.yml provisioner.yml